eonofrey/comparable_company_analysis/README.md

 #### Project Summary

 In this project, I attempt to predict enterprise value in a better way than comparable company analysis.
-I gather a company's name, stock ticker, assets, revenue, sector, and enterprise value from the Quandl and Intrinio APIs in the quandl_api and  and intrinio_api notebooks.
+I gather a company's name, stock ticker, assets, revenue, sector, and enterprise value from the Quandl and Intrinio APIs in the quandl_api and intrinio_api notebooks.
 From there, I clean and organize the data and run regression and random forest models in the models notebook in order to try and predict the enterprise value of a company.
 The models have the following form:

 Enterprise value ~ Assets + Revenue + Sector